conoroshea1996/elderJsTest/src/routes/blog/text-recruiting-yay-or-nay.md

 ---
-title: "Text Recruiting: Yay or Nay?"
+title: 'Text Recruiting: Yay or Nay?'
-date: "2017-05-16"
+date: '2017-05-16'
 categories:
-  - "social-recruiting"
+  - 'social-recruiting'
-slug: "text-recruiting-yay-or-nay"
+slug: 'text-recruiting-yay-or-nay'
-seoTitle: "Text Recruiting: Yay or Nay?"
+seoTitle: 'Text Recruiting: Yay or Nay?'
-seoDescription: "Have you thought about adding text recruiting to your recruitment cycle, but feel wary?
-We weigh up the yays and nays of this process"
+seoDescription: 'Have you thought about adding text recruiting to your recruitment cycle, but feel wary?
+We weigh up the yays and nays of this process'
-author: "Rachel-Hill"
+author: 'Rachel-Hill'
-coverImage: "/images/texting.jpg"
+coverImage: '/images/texting.jpg'
 ---

 Often, recruiters will use only phone and email to communicate with candidates throughout the recruiting cycle.
 However, texting could be a valuable addition at certain stages of recruiting.
 While text recruiting doesn’t suit every business, it does have certain advantages.